 - Take your child's temperature every 4 hours.

 - Have your child rest until he feels better.

 - Ask when your child can eat solid foods.
 You may be told not to feed your child solid foods for 24 hours.

 - Give your child an oral rehydration solution (ORS).
-ORS is liquid that contains water, salts, and sugar.
-ORS can be given to replace lost body fluids when your child is mildly dehydrated (loss of body fluids).
-This may occur if your child is vomiting or has diarrhea.
-Give your child small sips of ORS.
-Ask what kind of ORS to use, how much to give your child, and where to get it.
+ORS is liquid that contains water, salts, and sugar to help prevent dehydration.
+Ask what kind of ORS to use and how much to give your child.

 © 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.